-Mediation is a process to allow couples facing a relationship breakdown to meet with an independent third party, the Mediator, to help make the best arrangements for the future whether this is how your children are cared for or how your finances will be organised.
+Mediation helps people facing a relationship breakdown to meet with a Family Mediator, to help make the best arrangements for the future whether this is how your children are cared for or how your finances will be organised.

 How does Mediation work?

 You contact us and we will explain how family mediation works and ask what you want to achieve.

 We will contact your ex-partner to say that we have been in contact with you and explain how mediation can help with sorting out issues arising from the relationship breakdown.

 You can choose whether you have your first meeting together with a mediator to identify the issues which are important to you and need to be agreed.

 Or alternatively you can meet the mediator separately first for information as to how the mediation process works.

 Who is it for?